 - d.
 The member/employee or representative may ask for a caucus during the meeting.
 Caucuses will be granted for a reasonable timeframe. - e.
 The interviewer may not prohibit the union representative from engaging in representation, including consulting with the member/employee.
 The member shall be allowed to seek advice from their representative in caucus during the interview.
 A caucus will not be permitted when a question is pending.
 The member/employee will be given the opportunity to clarify their answer after the caucus. - f.
 All parties may not behave in a violent, verbally abusive, insulting, or demeaning manner toward the interviewer. - g.
 Prior to the conclusion of the meeting, the member/employee or representative shall have the opportunity to make a closing statement. - h.
 If the department requires a written statement at an investigatory meeting, the member/employee will be compensated up to one hour of City time to write the statement.
 Additional time may be granted at the discretion of the department and will not be withheld arbitrarily. - i.
-The member/employee will be provided with a copy of the interview notes and given 72 hours to confirm their answers and provide any additional information. - j.
+The City will notify the Unit member/employee within 7 calendar days following the conclusion of all investigative interviews and final preparation the draft summaries.
+Upon notification, the Unit member/employee will have 7 calendar days to make a written request for the audio files and/or the draft summary of the Unit member/employee's interview, which the City will provide.
+After receiving the requested audio files and/or the draft summary of the Unit member/employee's interview, the Unit member/employee will have 7 calendar days to provide, in writing, clarification of the Unit member/employee's interview answers and draft summary of Unit member/employee's interview. - j.
 Except for emergency situations, the unit members/employees shall have a minimum of 48 hours to arrange for union representation when the member/employee is the subject of an administrative investigatory interview.
 The union representative will make every reasonable attempt to arrive within the 48 hours.
-A member/employee may waive the 48-hour time requirement if the member/employee is not opting for representation. - 4.
-Regardless of whether the City elects to interview the member/employee, or issue written questions, the following shall apply:
+A member/employee may waive the 48-hour time requirement if the member/employee is not opting for representation.

-- a.
+- 4. Regardless of whether the City elects to interview the member/employee, or issue written questions, the following shall apply: - a.
 The member/employee will be instructed not to speak to anyone regarding an investigation.
 This restriction does not apply to the union, the union's attorney, the member/employee's family, the member/employee's attorney, the investigator, or chain-of-command. - b.
 The member/employee will be advised if the inquiry is supervisor initiated or the result of a citizen complaint, employee/co-worker complaint, or other. - c.
 The member/employee shall also be informed of the Garrity protections afforded to public employees who may also be under criminal investigation or whose actions meet the elements of a crime [Garrity v.
 New Jersey, 385 U.S. 493, 87 S.Ct.
 616 (1967)]. - d.
-A unit member/employee shall receive a copy of any statement that they are asked to sign. - e.
-Every 60 days, a unit member/employee under investigation or their designated representative may request a status update.
-At management's discretion, the status will be provided either verbally or in writing.
+The Department will make available for review to the unit member and/or his representative any relevant and readily available material that is being used as the basis for an allegation of misconduct.